 Ideal length of stay: We recommend a stay of at least two nights at Exploreans Ngorongoro Lodge, to allow a full-day safari to the Ngorongoro Crater.

 Directions: Exploreans Ngorongoro Lodge is situated about three hours drive from Arusha, or about a one-hour drive from Lake Manyara airstrip.

 Usual board basis: Full Board

-Food quality: Meals are served from the Acacia Restaurant, either within the formal dining room, or on the outdoor terrace.
-We found the fare here to be fresh and delicious.
-Many of the ingredients are locally sourced; meat, fruit and dairy comes from the surrounding communities whilst many of the vegetables and herbs come from the lodge’s own garden.
+Food quality: Meals are served in the Acacia Restaurant, either within the formal dining room, or on the outdoor terrace.
+We found the food here to be fresh and delicious because many of the ingredients are locally sourced; meat, fruit and dairy comes from the surrounding communities, while many of the vegetables and herbs come from the lodge's own garden.

-Your breakfast table will be set with a mouth-watering basket of assorted filled Danishes, croissants, doughnuts and rolls fresh from the bakers oven, a fresh fruit platter and chilled, freshly squeezed fruit and vegetable juice.
-You’ll then have the choice of cereal, muesli or porridge with full-fat, low-fat or soya milk, a cold-meat platter with crackers and fig jam, egg dishes such as eggs benedict with hollandaise source or scrambled eggs on hash browns, cinnamon French toast, pancakes or waffles.
+Your breakfast table will be set with a mouth-watering basket of assorted filled danishes, croissants, doughnuts and rolls fresh from the oven, a fresh-fruit platter and chilled, freshly squeezed fruit and vegetable juice.
+You'll then have the choice of cereal, muesli or porridge with full-fat, low-fat or soya milk, a cold-meat platter with crackers and fig jam, egg dishes such as eggs benedict with hollandaise sauce or scrambled eggs on hash browns, cinnamon French toast, pancakes or waffles.

-Lunch usually comes in the form of a lunch box sent with you on your day’s activity.
-You’ll typically have three choices of lunch box fillings to choose from – we had chicken wraps which were delicious and came with a piece of fruit, a pastry, and a fruit juice.
+Lunch usually comes in the form of a lunch box sent with you on your day's activity.
+You'll typically have three choices of fillings to choose from: meat, chicken, or vegetarian and a choice of a pasta or rice salad.
+On our most recent visit here (July 2013) we had Thai-chicken noodles, which were delicious, and came with a tomato pasta salad, a piece of fruit, a pastry, and a fruit juice.

 Dining style: Individual Tables